 Students should be safe in school and while participating in sports and extra-curricular activities.
 Unfortunately, millions of children across the U.S. have experienced varying degrees of sexual abuse by those in a position of authority.

 Those students have legal options.
-If your loved one has been targeted, it is advisable to speak to an attorney who focuses on representing sexual abuse survivors.
+If your loved one has been targeted, it is advisable to speak to an attorney representing sexual abuse survivors.